saraperrayy/reading-notes/Learning-Markdown.md

 #### Quotes

+To quote text, use a `>`

 #### Quoting Code

 Use backticks to create distinct blocks around code examples.
 To format code or text into distinct blocks, use triple backticks.
+This creates a visual snapshot of the example.

 ### Lists